esnet/pypond/docs/source/sanitize.md

     )
 ```

-It it's like any other `Pipeline` construction, but the `linear` method has the following restrictions:
+It is like any other `Pipeline` construction, but the `linear` method has the following restrictions:

 * It can not be used in `stream` mode since the entire result set needs to be collected before filling; and
 * `emit_on` needs to be set to `flush` so only the filled collection will be emitted.